radmanesh/radmanesh.github.io/README.md

 ### Syntax Highlighting

-I made a custom cod block component `/components/code-block.tsx` using shiki.
+I made a custom code block component `/components/code-block.tsx` using shiki.
 Change your light & dark themes there.